How could enterprise data centers help Pennsylvania?

 27 states exempt data center equipment from sales and use taxes.
 Pennsylvania is considering legislation to compete for enterprise data centers.

-An enterprise data center is typically a $750 million investment, much larger than smaller co-location data centers.
-This investment drives:
+An enterprise data center is typically a $750 million dollar investment, larger than smaller co-location data centers.
+It drives:

 - $500 million through the local economy during construction